cdfoundation/sig-mlops/roadmap/2022/MLOpsRoadmap2022.md

 In the next section, we will discuss the key drivers for MLOps and expand upon the requirements for a true DevOps approach to managing ML assets.
 At this point in the development of the practice, it perhaps helps to understand that much of ML and AI research and development activity has been driven by Data Science rather than Computer Science teams.
 This specialisation has enabled great leaps in the ML field but at the same time means that a significant proportion of ML practitioners have never been exposed to the lessons of the past seventy years of managing software assets in commercial environments.

 As we shall see, this can result in large conceptual gaps between what is involved in creating a viable proof of concept of a trained ML model on a Data Scientist’s laptop vs what it subsequently takes to be able to safely transition that asset into a commercial product in production environments.
-It is not therefore unfair to describe the current state of MLOps in 2020 as still on the early path towards maturity and to consider that much of the early challenge for adoption will be one of education and communication rather than purely technical refinements to tooling.
+MLOps in practice is still on the early path towards maturity and it is likely that many practices that are commonly seen today, will be abandoned for better approaches over the next few years as teams get more exposure to the full scope of this problem domain.

 Compounding this challenge, Machine Learning solutions tend to be decision-making systems rather than just data processing systems and thus will be required to be held accountable to much higher standards than those applied to the best quality software delivery projects.
 The bar for quality and governance processes is therefore very high, in many cases representing legal compliance processes mandated by regional legislation.